refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 MTU setting in netplan has issues in ubuntu18.04, so basically it doesn't work by netplan apply.
 See one [possible solution by add mac address match in netplan](https://hoppsjots.org/?p=229)

 The benchmarks shows little gain in enabling jumbo frames.

+Using mtu 8500 instead of 9000 due to issue in Intel I219LM.

 ### docker